 When Amazon started selling products online in the 90s, only the vendor program existed.
-The seller program was introduced a few years later in the early/mid 2000s in conjunction with the Amazon Marketplace.
-As Amazon believes in a decentralized organisational structure and likes to create competition in order to achieve better outcomes, the seller and the vendor organisations have been split and were in fact competing with one another.
+The seller program was introduced a few years later in the early/mid-2000s in conjunction with the Amazon Marketplace.
+As Amazon believes in a decentralized organizational structure and likes to create competition in order to achieve better outcomes, the seller and the vendor organizations have been split and were in fact competing with one another.
 Initially, the differences between the seller and vendor programs were quite significant.
 For example, only vendors could benefit from Amazon’s logistics and vendors had access to greater marketing tools.
-However, with the rollout of fulfilment by Amazon (“FBA”) and the increased accessibility of marketing tools (e.g. Sponsored Products) for sellers, the difference between the seller and the vendor program began to shrink.
+However, with the rollout of fulfillment by Amazon (“FBA”) and the increased accessibility of marketing tools (e.g. Sponsored Products) for sellers, the difference between the seller and the vendor program began to shrink.

 Nowadays, the differences in the two programs are primarily in the relationship between the Selling Partner and Amazon.
 For end consumers, the shopping experience of buying from a brand using the Vendor program versus a brand using the Seller program and FBA are basically non-existing.
 Selling partners increasingly questioned the difference between the programs (resulting in some brands choosing the seller program or even using a hybrid model with accounts on both sides).

 It seems that not only selling partners but also Amazon have started to question this historic split: